kit-ii-2/kit-wbai/README.md

 # kit-wbai　project 2016/10/10
 WBAI hackathons Summary

-The program is two-body agent to learn the movement and capture procedure by using the Deep Q-Network is one in which aimed to capture the target.

-・environment
+In this program, two agents learn movement and capturing targets with the Deep Q-Network.

+・Environment

-When started, the two bodies agent is on a three-dimensional space, the target creature is placed at random.
+When started, two agents and a target creature are placed at random on a three-dimensional space.
-The agent was used the same as LIS_ver2.
+The agents are of LIS_ver2.

-・task

-Agent is to capture the target to flee at a faster rate than their own.
+・Task

+The agents are to capture the fleeing target.
-The target can be moved faster than the agent.
-And it repeats random movement.
-If agent come close to target ,the target try to avoid the agent by set agein a randam movement destination.
+The target can move faster than the agents and repeats random movement.
+If the agents come close to the target, it tries to avoid them by setting its destination at random.